Tours and Attractions in Kaş

 Hiring a car is the easiest way to get to Kaş.
 The town lies halfway between Dalaman Airport (DLM) (2 hours and 15 minutes) and Antalya Airport (AYT) (4 hours).

-Voyagers can contact an Uber or Kiwi taxi ride to reach their hotel from Dalaman Airport.
+Voyagers can take an Uber or a Kiwi taxi ride to reach their hotel from Dalaman Airport.

-Those who travel with big groups or prefer more comfort and luxury can arrange private transfers, catering to various vehicles, from the newest sedans to 8-seater minivans and large buses.
+Those travelling in large groups or seeking greater comfort and luxury can arrange private transfers for vehicles ranging from the latest sedans to 8-seater minivans and large buses.

-Alternatively, buses are the cheapest transfers.
+Alternatively, buses are the most cost-effective option.
 Kaş is connected to Istanbul (15-hour journey), Ankara (11 hours), and Izmir (8 hours and 30 minutes).
 Furthermore, dolmuş minibuses depart every day to Kaş from nearby destinations: Kalkan (30 minutes), Patara (45 minutes), Olympus (2 hours and 30 minutes), Fethiye (2 hours and 50 minutes), and Antalya (3 hours and 30 minutes).

 Languages Spoken in Kaş

 The principal lingua franca in Kaş is Turkish.
-Yet since tourism is the main source of income in the town, many businesses, especially hotels, have staff who service clients in English, German, and Russian.
+Yet since tourism is the town's main source of income, many businesses, especially hotels, employ staff who serve clients in English, German, and Russian.
 Russian tourists have been flooding Kaş recently, so hearing “Rus” chatter is a frequent scene.

 Traffic signs follow international standards and have duplicated texts in English.

-Here are a few phrases for those who want to be like a local and tune into the Turkish language.
+Here are a few phrases for those who want to sound like a local and tune in to Turkish.

 Merhaba (Hello).
 Phonetically: meh-rha-ba